zenml-io/zenml/docs/book/mlops_stacks/step_operators/azureml.md

 * An AzureML compute cluster and environment.
 See the [deployment section](#how-do-you-deploy-it) for detailed instructions.

+We can then register the step operator and use it in our active stack:
 ```shell
 zenml step-operator register <NAME> \
     --flavor=azureml \